The Ghost and the Tout Too

-The Ghost and the Tout Too is a 2021 film directed by Michael Akinrogunde and is a sequel to 2018 film "The Ghost and the Tout" directed by Charles Uwagbai.
+The Ghost and the Tout Too is a 2021 film directed by Michael Akinrogunde and is a sequel to the 2018 film "The Ghost and the Tout" directed by Charles Uwagbai.
 The film features Toyin Abraham who plays lead but stars alongside notable veteran actors including Patience Ozokwo, Iyabo Ojo, Mercy Johnson-Okojie, Odunlade Adekola, Ini Edo, Ali Nuhu, Deyemi Okanlawon, Osas Ighodaro.

 It was listed as one of the highest grossing Nigerian films in 2021.

-Plot
+Synopsis

-In the film, Isla (Toyin Abraham) continues to see more ghosts than before and has evolved into a messenger for the dead.
-She now also has a partner Makawhy (Mercy Johnson-Okojie).
+In the film, Isla continues to see more ghosts than before and has evolved into a messenger for the dead.
+She now also has a partner, Makawhy.
 Isla is sought for by any ghost who has been unfairly killed or who has a score to settle with the living.
-She eventually encounters Amoke (Osas Ighodaro), a "semi-ghost"; a woman who is in a coma and caught between the worlds of the living and the dead.
+She eventually encounters Amoke, a "semi-ghost"; a woman who is in a coma and caught between the worlds of the living and the dead.
 Finding the person who poisoned her and attempting to awaken her from her unconscious state is isla's main mission, because Amoke only has a few days to live.